Privacy Policy

 We don't keep personal information longer than we need to.

-Payment and tax records Seven years after the transaction, as required by Canadian tax law (and similar rules in other jurisdictions).
+• Payment and tax records are kept for seven years after the transaction, as required by Canadian tax law and similar rules elsewhere.

-Unsubscribe / opt-out suppression list Kept indefinitely as a hashed email and IP record.
-We keep it so we don't accidentally email you again — it's how we honour your opt-out.
-This is a standard industry practice under CAN-SPAM, CASL, and the GDPR.
+• Our unsubscribe / opt-out suppression list is kept indefinitely (as a hashed email and IP record) so we can honour your opt-out and not contact you again — a standard practice under CAN-SPAM, CASL, and the GDPR.

 If a legal obligation requires us to keep something longer (for example, a tax audit), we'll keep only what's necessary to meet that obligation and delete the rest.